Rutger505/Useful-Autoclicker/Docs/useCase.md

 # Use case's

-Dit document bevat alle use case's (Interacties met de applicatie) die in de Control Center komen.
-Deze use case's zijn uitgewerkt in diagrammen en flows. *komt nog
+This document contains the use case diagram and use case flow's

 ## Use case diagram

-*niet final

 ![Use case diagram](uml/img/useCaseDiagram.svg)